Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

+Let us move back to (1) and prove the remaining equivalences.
+It follows immediately from (2) that (a) implies (c).
+Suppose that (c) holds.
+Then by (2), $X/G_X$ is also special, and hence \cite[Proposition~2.11]{yamaki5} tells us that $X$ is special. \end{Pf}

 \begin{Remark} We consider the case where $k$ is an algebraic closure of a finite field.
 In \cite[Definition~2.1]{scanlon}, Scanlon defined ``special'' subvarieties, from which our special subvarieties are a little different.
-We make a brief remark on the relationship between the two kinds of speciality.
-Let $X$ be an irreducible closed subvariety of $A$.
-Then, in the setting of this section, one sees that $X$ is special {in the sense of Scanlon} if and only if there exist a closed subvariety $X'$ of $A^{\overline{K}/k}$ and a (not necessarily torsion) point $a \in A ( \overline{K})$ such that
+Let $X$ be a closed subvariety of $A$.
+Then, in the setting of this section, one sees that $X$ is special {in the sense of Scanlon} if and only if there exist a closed subvariety $X'$ of $A^{\overline{K}/k}$ and a (not necessarily torsion) point $a \in A ( \overline{K})$ such that $ X = G_{X} + \Tr_{A} \left( X'_{\overline{K}} \right) + a $.
 Thus $X$ is special in our sense if and only if it is special in the sense of Scanlon and the point $a$ above can be taken to be a torsion point. \end{Remark}

-By Remark~\ref{rem:special-dim0}, for an irreducible subvariety of \emph{dimension zero}, being special is the same thing as having dense small points.
-Even in the case of positive dimension, it is not difficult to see that any special subvariety has dense small points (cf. \cite[Corollary 2.8]{yamaki5}), but we do not know whether the converse holds true or not in general.
-The geometric Bogomolov conjecture insists that it hold true:
+As remarked in the introduction, it is known that any special subvariety has dense small points.
+The geometric Bogomolov conjecture claims that the converse should also hold:

-\begin{Conjecture} [Geometric Bogomolov conjecture for abelian varieties] Let $A$ be an abelian variety over $\overline{K}$ and let $X \subset A$ be an irreducible closed subvariety.
-Then $X$ should not have dense small points unless $X$ is a special subvariety. \end{Conjecture}
+\begin{Conjecture} [Geometric Bogomolov conjecture for abelian varieties] Let $A$ be an abelian variety over $\overline{K}$.
+Let $X \subset A$ be a closed subvariety.
+Then if $X$ has dense small points, then $X$ is a special subvariety. \end{Conjecture}

-Although there are some partial answers to Conjecture~\ref{GBCforAV} (cf. \cite{gubler2, yamaki5}), it is still open in full generality.
-In the remaining of this section, we will show Theorem~\ref{maintheoremint}.
-Due to this theorem, it turns out that the geometric Bogomolov conjecture holds for a large class of abelian varieties including the cases of \cite{gubler2} and \cite{yamaki5}.
+\begin{Remark} A point is special if and only if it is of height zero (cf. \cite[(2.5.4)]{yamaki5}), and hence $\{ x \}$ has dense small points if and only if $x$ is a special point.
+This means that Conjecture~\ref{GBCforAV} holds if $\dim X = 0$. \end{Remark}